Cindy McCain: United States Ambassador

+Executive Director of the World Food Programme

-Cindy McCain was appointed on March 2, 2023 as the new Executive Director of the U.N.
-World Food Programme by United Nations Secretary-General António Guterres and U.N.
-Food and Agriculture Organization (FAO) Director-General Qu Dongyu.
-McCain will succeed David Beasley, who will have served six years as executive director when his term ends on April 4, 2023.
+Cindy McCain was appointed on March 2, 2023, as the new Executive Director of the U.N.
+World Food Programme by United Nations Secretary-General António Guterres and Food and Agriculture Organization Director-General Qu Dongyu.
+McCain succeeded David Beasley, who had served six years as executive director when his term ended on April 4, 2023.